openframeworks/ofSite/_documentation/gl/ofTexture.markdown

 ##Description

-oftexture is a wrapper for opengl's texture support.
-Specifically, it allows to use non power of 2 textures in opengl, and to upload and draw graphical data. oftexture is a wrapper for opengl's texture support.
+ofTexture is a wrapper for opengl's texture support.
 Specifically, it allows to use non power of 2 textures in opengl, and to upload and draw graphical data.